pjnalls/local-first-beginner-tutorial/02-tinybase-provider.md

 ## Option 2: Type Helper Functions Provided in Tutorial

-The following code generated above the Home Component in `/client/app/(tabs)/index.tsx` based on the prompt provided in the last step, the `## Option 1"` section:
+The following code generated above the `HomeScreen` functional component in `/client/app/(tabs)/index.tsx` based on the prompt provided in the last step, the `## Option 1"` section:
 ```typescript
 // ...
 /**